 After leaving Ballena Beach, we sailed south overnight until we arrived near the Osa Peninsula with our sights set on exploring Corcovado National Park.
 Despite the number of tourists that frequent Costa Rica, the Osa Peninsula remains off the beaten track.

 Wanting a bit of an adventure, we opted for the long hike offered in the morning.
 This meant being taken by skiff to the far side of the peninsula and dropped on a beach.
 From there, we made our way across the center of the peninsula to the opposite beach.

-Near the end of the hike we came out on the shore and followed the trail along the beach.
-We crossed a couple river outflows and ultimately ended among a grove of mango trees.
+Near the end of the hike, we came out on the shore and followed the trail along the beach.
+We crossed a couple of river outflows and ultimately ended among a grove of mango trees.
 Sampling fresh mango was a definite highlight of our hike.

 Now, I know you can never say that wildlife sightings will be guaranteed, the animals are wild after all, but I think it is pretty safe to say that you will see something when you visit Costa Rica.
 There wasn’t a day that went by without an animal sighting, and our skiff tour at the Osa Peninsula was no exception.

-An hour of cruising showed us a couple massive crocodiles, multiple King Fishers, a giant male iguana, several Jesus Christ lizards, white capuchin monkeys and a magnificent Bare-Throated Tiger Heron.
+An hour of cruising showed us a couple of massive crocodiles, multiple King Fishers, a giant male iguana, several Jesus Christ lizards, white capuchin monkeys, and a magnificent Bare-Throated Tiger-Heron.

 Just when we thought Costa Rica couldn’t get any better, we woke up in Golfo Dulce.
 Separating the mainland from the Osa Peninsula, this beautiful bay is a prime location for birding.
 We again opted for the early morning bird watching tour and woke up to a classic rainy day in the rainforest.